reinterpretcat/vrp/README.md

 `vrp-core` documentation.

 If you're using some other language, e.g java, please check `examples` to see how to call the library from it.
+Additionally, `vrp-pragmatic` crate can be build into `WebAssembly` and then used from modern web browser.

 # Status